TheKingSnow/20kEvent/README.md

 q "**What was George RR Martin's original title for the final book of ASOIAF?**" a "A Time for Wolves"

-q "**Of the19 castles on the wall, what is the MAXIMUM the Night's Watch has had manned at one time?**" a "17", "seventeen"
+q "**Of the 19 castles on the wall, what is the MAXIMUM the Night's Watch has had manned at one time?**" a "17", "seventeen"

 q "**At the end of *A Dance with Dragons,* who is the final POV character (excluding Epilogue)?**"